waelchatila/greentable/README.md

 ## Greentable Footer

-Sometime, you'll need to display a total (or whathaveyou) at the end:
+Sometimes, you'll need to display a total (or whathaveyou) at the end:

 ```haml
 =greentable(products) do |gt, product|